-Sell 1 Secure senior management team (SMT) commitment outlining purpose of solution and benefits both financial and non-financial concept 2 Gaining approval for capital expenditure request (CER) for preparation of blueprint for RFP process Build in- Socialise with key business players to; Identify the business requirements for Financial Forecasting Identify the outputs that the process will generate Identify the decisions that will be made from the forecasts generated Identify the data required to provide that information Selection of a project team Establish a steering committee - needs to include project sponsor and business owner for solution as well as meeting at least once a month. team capability 4 Conduct workshops with facilitator to scope business requirements; • Start with the business requirements; need to be clearly defined • Establish the data requirements and sources of data • Establish the technical requirements and interfaces • Establish the outputs and reporting requirements 5 Develop the framework of a comprehensive blueprint - needs to contain enough detail to enable it to be built by a developer.
+Sell 1 Secure the C-suite commitment outlining the purpose of the solution and benefits, both financial and non-financial concept 2 Obtain approval for the capital expenditure request for preparation of blueprint for the RFP process.
+3 Network with key business players to: Identify the business requirements for Financial Forecasting Identify the outputs that the process will generate Identify the decisions that will be made from the forecasts generated Identify the data required to provide that information Selection of a project team Establish a steering committee that needs to include the project sponsor and Build in- business owner for the solution.
+In busy times, they will need to meet house team fortnightly. capability 4 Conduct workshops with the facilitator to scope business requirements; Start with the business requirements; need to be clearly defined Establish the data requirements and sources of data Establish the technical requirements and interfaces Establish the outputs and reporting requirements 5 Develop the framework of a comprehensive blueprint.
+It needs to contain enough detail for a developer to build it.

-Buying 6 Use the blueprint as the basis of an RFP process the right planning Clearly lay out expected outcomes Select recipients of RFP and outline the terms tool Go through selection process
+6 Use the blueprint as the basis of an RFP process

+Clearly lay out expected outcomes

+Select recipients of RFP and outline the terms

+Buying the Go through the selection process

+right planning 7 Organize a test of the best two PT applications.

+tool Having been selected, the short-listed developers complete a specified section of the blueprint with their solution and give a demonstration.

+Negotiate the pricing terms.

+Close deal subject to Board approval

+Obtain Board approval

-Organize test of the best two PT applications.
-Having selected, developers complete the blueprint with their solution Gain demonstration of solution • Negotiate the pricing terms Close deal subject to Board approval Gain Board approval for capital spend supported by comprehensive business case Establish Project build team • Ensure dedicated business resource appointed to team • Conduct initial training to ensure familiarisation with solution tool • Ensure business project manager appointed and developer appoints a project manager Build new model using in-house teams with external advice • Conduct daily status meetings with the two project managers (inhouse business project manager and the external developer's project manager) and business owner Build and
+8 Establish Project build team Build and test model Ensure dedicated business resources are appointed to the team Conduct initial training to ensure familiarisation with the solution toolset Ensure a project manager is appointed.
+9 Build a new model using in-house teams with external advice

-• Must have dedicated work area separate from business area test model • Steering committee should be meeting at least fortnightly through this phase • Establish project milestones and ensure project tracks to milestones • Do not compromise on developer unit testing and business UAT testing Pilot planning tool on two business units 10 • Carefully select pilot business units - they must be supportive to the solution and have been involved in the scoping phase • Change management has a significant role in this phase - communications and business solution • Use business developer to support pilot not external developer Change Management is critical to new rolling forecast process • No surprises - communications in advance emphasising the why as well as the what • Outline the long term requirements of forecasting emphasizing the benefits to the users and to the business Rollout Roll out training of PT (using in-house experts) use • Should be staged and conducted by business developer and possibly pilot users • Ensure rollout is timed to coincide with requirement to prepare forecast so users gain ongoing practical use of solution • Ensure helpdesk facility is available to support users and defects are resolved quickly

-- 13 Complete QA processes on the forecasting model in the PT - 14 Commence first quarterly rolling plan run - 15 Post Implementation Capital Review - Should be conducted one or two years after implementation by an independent third party - Review should compare actual results to business case did the solution meet stated benefits, was it on time on budget, what were the lessons learnt? - Review should be presented to the Board
+Conduct daily status meetings with the two project managers (the in-house business project manager and the external developer's project manager) and business owner Must have a dedicated work area separate from the business area The steering committee should be meeting at least fortnightly through this phase Establish project milestones and ensure project tracks to milestones Do not compromise on developer unit testing and business UAT testing 10 Pilot planning tool on two business units Carefully select pilot business units - they must be supportive of the solution and have been involved in the scoping phase Change management has a significant role in this phase - communications and business solution Use an in-house developer to support the pilot 11 Change Management is critical to the new rolling forecast process No surprises - communications in advance emphasizing the why as well as the what Outline the long-term requirements of forecasting, emphasizing the benefits to the users and the business 12 Roll out training of PT (using in-house experts) The training should be staged and conducted by business developers and possibly pilot users.
+Ensure rollout is timed to coincide with the requirement to prepare a forecast Rollout use so users gain ongoing practical use of the solution.
+Ensure a helpdesk facility is available to support users and defects are resolved quickly.
+13 Complete QA processes on the forecasting model in the PT 14 Commence first quarterly rolling plan run.
+15 Post-Implementation Capital Review Should be conducted one or two years after implementation by an independent third-party The review should compare actual results to the business case - did the solution meet stated benefits, was it on time and budget, and what were the lessons learnt?
+The review should be presented to the Board